 Oriole Park playground

 At the start of July, 2011, a new playground was opened at Oriole Park, just west of Davisville station.
 The original playground redevelopment plan was controversial and there were delays before and during the building of the new playground.
 To move the project toward a reasonable conclusion, a community working group was formed and as part of their work, they prepared the Oriole Park Discussion Paper.

 As noted on the Overview slide, the aim was to “to achieve a ‘best result solution’ for Oriole Park users as a whole – and – to ensure that the character … and natural environmental of the Park are maintained or bettered.”
 The discussion paper looked at the features of the park and the way people were using it, and then reviewed a number of options and some important limitations.
 This discussion paper illustrates a useful way to work toward a good outcome.

 What will happen to the site of the former TTC bus bays at the corner of Eglinton and Duplex Ave. (just west of Yonge and Eglinton) has also been the subject of much controversy.
 In June 2003, the Oriole Park Association prepared a report that presented a comprehensive plan for development of not just the TTC site, but the entire block bounded by Yonge St. on the east, Eglinton on the north, Duplex on the west and Berwick on the south.

 In January 2009, the City of Toronto’s planning department published their Urban Design Guidelines for the Yonge and Eglinton area.
 We find it interesting – and encouraging – to see how many ideas and themes from the 2003 community document appear in the 2009 City report.

-All of this indicates to us that the best outcome of redevelopment is that we have a better school in a neighbourhood we helped make better.
+All of this indicates to us that we have much to look forward to: a much better school and a new community hub / aquatic centre to help make our entire neighbourhood better.